 Balance, of course, is your ability to remain on your feet.

 But there is a lot more to it than that, and that is what I want to go over today.

 The way I look at it, there are three main categories of balance:

 Static balance refers to your ability to maintain your center of gravity within your base of support while standing or sitting.
-This one is typically easy to maintain – unless you’re a baby just learning how to stand up, you have vertigo, or you had a little too much to drink…
+This one is typically easy to maintain – unless you are a baby just learning how to stand up, you have vertigo, or you had a little too much to drink…

 Dynamic balance is a little trickier.
-It is your ability to maintain an upright position while your base of support is moving underneath you.
+It refers to your ability to maintain an upright position while your base of support is moving underneath you.
 In this scenario, your center of gravity is moving outside of your current base of support, so you must dynamically adjust your base of support to remain upright.